 It should be noticed that the relationship between the microbiome, positive psychosocial traits, and loneliness is likely to be bi-directional.
 For example, the neurocircuitry of wisdom overlaps with structures implicated in the microbiota-gut-brain axis and a healthy microbiome appear to promote social motivation.
 As such, improving the microbiome may promote the development of psychosocial factors that themselves have a positive impact on microbiota diversity.

-Read more about the connection between the Gut-Brain-Axis/Microbiome and psychological well-being and mental health in CNP’s upcoming curriculum entitled NP 120: Gut-Brain-Axis/Microbiome and Mental Health (coming Fall of 2021) or visit the Diet, Microbiome and Gut-Brain Axis or the Diet and Probiotics Research Categories in the CNP Research Library.
+Read more about the connection between the Gut-Brain-Axis/Microbiome and psychological well-being and mental health in CNP’s upcoming curriculum entitled NP 120: Gut-Brain-Axis/Microbiome and Mental Health (coming 2022) or visit the Diet, Microbiome and Gut-Brain Axis or the Diet and Probiotics Research Categories in the NP Research Library.

 Nguyen, T. T., Zhang, X., Wu, T. C., Liu, J., Le, C., Tu, X. M., Knight, R., & Jeste, D. V. (2021).
 Association of loneliness and wisdom with gut microbial diversity and composition: An exploratory study.
 Frontiers in Psychiatry, 12, 648475. https://doi.org/10.3389/fpsyt.2021.648475